SvenSerneels/ppdire/README.md

 A scikit-learn compatible Python 3 package for Projection Pursuit Dimension Reduction.
 This class implements a very general framweork for projection pursuit, giving access to methods ranging from PP-PCA to CAPI generalized betas.
-The package uses the grid algorithm\[1\], the most numerically stable and accurate PP algorithm.

 Description
 -----------